warren-bank/atom-tree-view-nodnd/README.md

 * start Atom:
   * Edit > Preferences > Packages
   * under "Community Packages",<br>
-    you'll see the newly installed package named: "tree-view"
+    you'll see the newly installed package<br>
+    (displayed using the name as it was configured)
   * it should already be enabled
   * in its "Settings",<br>
     "Enable Drag and Drop" is disabled by default
-  * issue:
-    * "Deprecation Cop" shows the warning:<br>
-      `You have the core package "tree-view" installed as a community package.`
-    * I'm tempted to change the name of the package to: "tree-view-nodnd",<br>
-      but there are a lot of touch-points that use the "tree-view" namespace:
-      * `atom.config` values
-      * `command` names
-    * it seems to work perfectly as-is